-Sta ge 1 Stage 2 Stage 3 Financial Instrument Classification Key Determinant (Quantitative Criteria) Additional Determinant (Qualitative Criteria) Key Determinant (Quantitative Criteria) Additional Determinant (Qualitative Criteria) Key Determinant (Quantitative Criteria) Additional Determinant (Qualitative Criteria) Low-credit risk financial instruments No past dues Low - potential default risks Significant increase in credit risk of financial instruments 60 days past due of the contractual instalment maturity If the borrower is on the Watch-list and/or the financial instrument experiences one or more of the following events: Significant increase in the interest rate of the financial asset, as a result of the increase in credit risks.
-Significant adverse changes in the activity & financial or economic circumstances, in which the borrower operates.
+Stag e 1 Stage 2 Stage 3 Financial Instrume nt Classification Key Determinant (Quantitative Additional Determinant (Qualitative Key Determinant (Quantitative Criteria) Additional Determinant (Qualitative Criteria) Key Determinant (Quantitative Criteria) Additional Determinant (Qualitative Criteria) Low-credit risk financial instruments No past dues Criteria) Low - acceptable default risks Significant increase in credit risk of financial instruments 60 days past due of the contractual instalment maturity.
+IIf the borrower is on the Watch-list and/or the financial instrument experiences one or more of the following events: Significant increase in the interest rate of the financial asset, as a result of the increase in credit risks.
+Significant adverse changes in the activity and financial or economic circumstances, in which the borrower operates.
 Applying for rescheduling.
-Significant adverse changes in actual or expected operating results or cash flows.
-Adverse future economic changes that affect the future cash flows of the borrower.
-Early signs of cash flow/liquidity issues such as due payments to creditors/ of business loans.
-Impaired financial instruments When the borrower is more than 90 days past due, regarding to the contractual instalments.
+Significant adverse changes in actual or expected operating results or cash flowsths.
+Adverse future economic changes that affect the future cash flows of the borrower early signs of cash flow/liquidity issues such as due payments to creditors/ of business loans.
+Impaired financial instruments When the borrower is more than 90 days past due, regarding the contractual instalments.
 When the borrower fails to meet one or more of the following criteria, which indicates that the borrower is experiencing a significant financial difficulty.
 Borrower's death or disability.
 Borrower's default.
 Scheduling as a result of the deterioration in the creditworthiness of the borrower.
 Non-compliance with financial covenants.
-Disappearance of the active market of a financial asset or one of the borrower's financial difficulties. lenders granting concessions related to the borrower's financial difficulty that would not be granted in normal circumstances.
+Disappearance of the active market of a financial asset or one of the borrower's financial instruments, due to financial difficulties.
+Ienders granting concessions related to the borrower's financial difficulty that would not be granted in normal circumstances.
 The possibility that the borrower will enter into bankruptcy or restructure, as a result of financial difficulties.
 If the borrower's financial assets are purchased at a significant discount that reflects the credit losses incurred.